A Comprehensive Guide to Menopause: Symptoms, Stages, and Effective Hormonal Support

 Menopause marks a significant phase in a woman’s life, signaling the natural end of her reproductive years.
 This transition typically occurs between the ages of 45 and 55, with the average age of menopause being around 51 years.
 But what exactly is menopause, and why does it happen?

-Menopause is characterized by the cessation of menstrual cycles, which occurs due to a decline in estrogen and progesterone levels—the two primary hormones responsible for regulating the menstrual cycle.
+Menopause is characterized by the cessation of menstrual cycles, which occurs due to a decline in estrogen and progesterone levels—the two primary hormones responsible for regulating the menstrual cycle and menstruation.
 This hormonal shift is a normal biological process but can have widespread effects on a woman’s body and overall health.

 In this blog, we’ll discuss about the symptoms, stages, and effective hormonal support strategies for menopause.